6LoWPAN Range

 An IPv6 protocol called 6LoWPAN extends IPv6 to low-power personal area networks.
 Wireless Personal Area Networks, or WPANs, are the target of this protocol.
 WPANs are wireless personal area networks (PANs) that connect devices in a person’s workspace.
 IPv6 is supported by 6LoWPAN.
 IPv6, or Internet Protocol Version 6, enables communication over the Internet.
 Besides providing a large number of addresses, it is also faster and more reliable.

 6LoWPAN was initially designed to replace conventional methods of transmitting information.
 However, due to its limited processing capabilities, IPv6 is not efficient.
-It only enables smaller devices with very limited processing capabilities to communicate.
+It only enables smaller devices with minimal processing capabilities to communicate.
 Furthermore, it has a low bit rate, a short range, and a memory requirement.
 Edge routers and sensor nodes make up the system.
-Almost any IoT device can now connect to the network and transmit data, such as streetlights with LEDs, for instance.
+Almost any IoT device, such as streetlights with LEDs, can now connect to the network and transmit data, such as streetlights with LEDs, for instance.

 **The Role of Connectivity Requirements**

 Consistent connectivity with Internet of Things access technologies locally among IoT things and to remote cloud or on-premise IoT platforms requires having the correct type of network infrastructure that suits the characteristics of IoT devices.
-It is expensive, and we are seeing the deployment of both short-range Low-Power and long-range Low-Power networks in the IoT world.
+It is expensive, and we are seeing short-range Low-Power and long-range Low-Power networks deployment in the IoT world.
 6LoWPAN IoT, IPv6, and 6LoWPAN range compression and IPv6 fragmentation techniques enable IP on even the smallest devices, offering direct IP addressing and a NAT-free world.

 **New Design Approaches**